Skip to main content

-Jody Culkin: I Tell the Time
+Jody Culkin I Tell the Time

 About the Exhibition

-Artist-in-Residence artist Jody Culkin (Oswego, NY) constructed a temporary sculpture titled I Tell the Time.
+Artist-in-Residence Jody Culkin (Oswego, NY) constructed a temporary sculpture titled I Tell the Time.
 The work is built on site and is named after the traditional sundial inscription.
 The work features a sundial facing south bolted to a steel “archway.”
-The bridge-like construction “appears to be growing out of the fence and the sundial, mounted on the southern side of the archway, serves as a time-keeper,” says the artist, “Its erector-set look reminds the viewer of the nearby bridges crossing the river to Manhattan.”
+The bridge-like construction “appears to be growing out of the fence and the sundial, mounted on the southern side of the archway, serves as a timekeeper,” says the artist.
+“Its erector-set look reminds the viewer of the nearby bridges crossing the river to Manhattan.”

 The perforated steel arches of the sculpture are fabricated on site and measure approximately 5’ x 10”.
 All segments of the “bridge” are covered with a coat of red enamel paint.
 The finished sculpture measures 28’ x 12’ x 14’ and weighs approximately 750 pounds.